Jarred-Sumner/peechy/README.md

 This also deserializes enum values as integers instead of strings.
 This is mostly a personal preference, but its probably also faster to store SMIs instead of strings in memory.

+There are two dangers this poses:

+- If you pass it `"BagelFlavors.cheese"` it will become `1`
+- If you change existing enum values, it will break.

 #### Fixed-length numbers

 Kiwi already supports variable-length encoded numbers, but there are cases where you might want to try using fixed-length numbers instead for encode/decode performance reasons.